SAOS Mentoring Program

 How It Works

-Mentees complete a mentoring request form, available at the Welcome Table at our monthly meetings, or via e-mail by contacting Mentoring Coordinator Susan Smith.
+Mentees complete a mentoring request form, available at the Welcome Table at our monthly meetings, or contacting us via e-mail.

 A mentee will be matched with a mentor, preferably one that lives in the mentee's general area.
 The mentor will then contact the mentee, and the two arrange to meet.
 Meetings can take place at regularly scheduled events like the Keiki Club or Monthly Members Meetings, or if both parties wish, it can be at each other's homes.
 The mentoring process is designed to last through the membership year, however, the relationship can continue as an ongoing source of networking and support.